Ahmedkhalil-Mama/KNIIME-Workflow-Binding-Poses-and-Energies-Calculation-of-Linear-Peptides/README.md

 # How it works
 [Go to the top](#Table-of-contents)

+This section provides an example to help new users execute this KNIME workflow.
+First, the figure below illustrates a simplified overview of the steps involved.
 ### Prediction of binding poses and energies: inputs/outputs
 <p align="center">
   <img src="https://github.com/user-attachments/assets/3bb05ab7-b72b-4a4c-b1d0-4e55ff5392de" alt="workflow image" width="500" height="auto"/>